 When a coach needs a player, that affects the admissions process.
 That’s real life.
-So, these coaches took the money and lied about recruiting the applicants, paving the way for the fake athletes to be admitted to the school.
+These coaches took money and lied about recruiting the applicants, paving the way for the fake athletes to be admitted to the school.

 Are you pretending?

-Is your child pretending to be something they are not?
+Is your teen pretending to be something they are not?

-I am certain none of you are involved in cheating to get your children admitted to colleges or bribing coaches to put your kids on their team.
+I am certain none of you are involved in cheating to get your children admitted to colleges or bribing coaches.
 If you were, you certainly wouldn’t be putting in the work to learn how to get them recruited.
 You wouldn’t be reading The Recruiting Code.